RichieLee93/EDeR/README.md

 # EDeR
-EDeR: A Dataset for Exploring Event Dependency Relations Between Events (sibmitted to SIGIR2023 Resource Paper Track)
+EDeR: A Dataset for Exploring Event Dependency Relations Between Events (submitted to SIGIR2023 Resource Paper Track)

 EDeR is a human-annotated dataset that extracts event dependency information from events and provides refined semantic role-labelled event representations based on this information.
-We also provide baseline models for further research.
+We also provide the code of related baseline models for further research.

 # Dataset statistics